acaloiaro/example-waypoint-nomad-jobspec-failure/README.md

 # About

-This is a demonstration of a `waypoint deploy` bug resulting in successful Periodic Nomad Jobspecs deployments marked as failures.
+This repo demonstrates a `waypoint deploy` bug resulting in successful Periodic Nomad Jobspecs deployments marked as failures.

 Periodic Nomad Jobspec deployments result in the following message on the CLI

 > !
 No evaluation with id "" found

+# Symptoms

+1. Cannot use `waypoint logs`
+2. Cannot destroy the project.
+However, `waypoint destroy --auto-approve` does report that the destroy is successful.

-# Reproduce
+# How to Reproduce

 With a working waypoint/nomad environment, run the following in this directory: